DanielVF/divided-nft/README.md

 Permissionless pooling of NFT's into an ERC20.

 _Testing in prod.
-Not currently audited, use at your own risk._
+Use at your own risk._

 ### Why?

-There is a big missing ecosystem at the intersection of NFTs and DeFi.

-But current solutions in this area interoperable or composable, either horizontally or vertically.
-Some have everything be in-house, others shard only single NFT's, and some shard NFT's as more NFTs.
+There's missing ecosystem at the intersection of NFTs and DeFi.
+DeFi people want to financialize all assets in the universe, but so haven't had wild success with NFTs.
+Current solutions in this area are not composable, either horizontally or vertically.
+Projects built everything in-house, while others shard only single NFT's or shard NFT's as more NFTs.
 There's tremendous power in permissionless, interoperable base layers - and even more in already being compatible with an entire existing ecosystem.

-What if any NFT ERC721 contract could be transformed into an ERC20?
-Then the all the tools already built for DeFi would just work.
+What if any NFT ERC721 contract could be permisionlessly transformed into an ERC20?
+Then the all the tools already built for DeFi would just work out of the box.

 ### How?